JiminGo-Research/jimingo-research.github.io/_projects/8_project.md

 This is my current graduate research project at Arizona State University.

 Advanced semiconductor packaging, particularly 2.5D SiP and 3D-IC architectures, faces critical thermal management challenges.
 As chip density increases, heat dissipation becomes a fundamental bottleneck for package reliability and performance.
 Traditional CFD-based simulation methods can accurately model thermal behavior, but they are computationally expensive when thousands of design variations must be evaluated during early-stage design-space exploration.
-This project develops a physics-aware inverse modeling pipeline that learns to map thermal boundary conditions directly to optimal geometry parameters, enabling fast and physically consistent design generation without running a full simulation for each candidate.
+This project develops a <b>physics-aware inverse modeling pipeline</b> that learns to map thermal boundary conditions directly to optimal geometry parameters, enabling fast and physically consistent design generation without running a full simulation for each candidate.

 For a more comprehensive summary of the work completed during Spring 2026, the full report is available <a href="https://docs.google.com/document/d/189XBAXbC74NB_mSahvGbcd9FsYJDYbVE/edit?usp=drive_link&ouid=104050058597919759139&rtpof=true&sd=true">here</a>.
 The following sections highlight the key research directions and current progress.